 Yes, we can.
 There are many useful links we have brought together on our site.
 We have included links to Parks Canada, various tourism bureaus, accommodation, guiding companies, outdoor clubs and mountain festivals.

-For a good overview of the Canadian Rockies and a guide to the highlights, we suggest you start with our Banff and Jasper touring (driving) map.
+For a good overview of the Canadian Rockies and a guide to the highlights, we suggest you start with our Canadian Rockies touring (driving) map.

 Can you recommend a good day hike in the Canadian Rockies?

 Yes, there are a number of wonderful day hikes in the Canadian Rockies that we have chosen as favorites.
 See our list at Favorite Hikes.